garthheff/CTF-Writeups/TryHackMe/captchapocalypse.md

 python3 apocalypse.py
 ```

-If you don't get the successful login, run again as the script is not well built e.g using a sleep rather than checking if ready it can fail and take a few attempts.
+Note: If you don't get the successful login, run again as the script is not well built e.g using a sleep rather than checking if ready it can fail and take a few attempts.

 ## How i troubleshooted when the script looked working, but was not as it was using get.